-Few kitesurfers came from Ippantivu to kitesurf before last year, but this island is quickly becoming a popular kitesurfing destination in Sri Lanka.
+A few kitesurfers came from Ippantivu to kitesurf before last year, but this island is quickly becoming a popular kitesurfing destination in Sri Lanka.
 This kitesurfing island, often known as "Mini-Vella," is about 30 minutes from Kalpitiya by boat.
 Ippantivu is a small island surrounded by mangroves with only a few fishing huts.
-You won't find any infrastructure on Vella Island, and you'll be alone with your kite, high wind, and incredibly flat water.
-Ippantivu lies approximately midway between Vella Island and the Dream Spot.
+You won't find any infrastructure on Ippantivu, and you'll be alone with your kite, high wind, and incredibly flat water.
+Ippantivu lies approximately midway between Vella Island and the Dream Spot

 Ippantivu is a small island in the Puttalam lagoon with a strong prevailing wind.
 Wilpattu National Park is to the east of this little island, and Dutch Bay is to the west.
-With a stronger wind than at Kalpitiya lagoon, this kite area gets a Venturi effect from this vantage point.
-Because of the off-shore conditions, Ippantivu, like Vella, is not a recommended site for novices.
+With a stronger wind than at Kalpitiya lagoon, this kite area experiences a Venturi effect from this vantage point.
+Because of the offshore conditions, Ippantivu, like Vella, is not a recommended site for novices.

-The Puttalam Lagoon is home to this small island in the middle.
-It takes only 30 minutes to get there by boat from Kalpitiya.
-Enjoy a 30-minute boat cruise before going kiteboarding on the azure water!
-This is one of Sri Lanka's best pristine kitesurfing sites since it is still relatively unknown and hidden, making it an awesome and authentic spot.
-For kitesurfers, this spot is similar to Carneval in Rio, but without the crowds, making for an unforgettable kitesurfing adventure for you and your friends.
+The small island in the middle of the Puttalam Lagoon can be reached by boat from Kalpitiya in just 30 minutes.
+Enjoy a scenic 30-minute boat ride before kiteboarding on the azure waters!
+This is one of Sri Lanka's best pristine kitesurfing sites, still relatively unknown and hidden, making it an awesome and authentic spot.
+For kitesurfers, this spot is similar to Carneval in Rio, but without the crowds, offering an unforgettable kitesurfing adventure for you and your friends.

 Another fantastic flat water kitesurfing site in Sri Lanka is Navy Point!
 If you're planning a kite trip to Sri Lanka in the winter, make sure to stop by Navy Point.
-This flatwater area, located at the end of "Dutch Bay," is fantastic.
-During the winter, a downwind through the ocean from Navy Point to Kalpitiya is possible.
+This flatwater area is located at the end of "Dutch Bay" and is fantastic.
+During the winter, it is possible to do a downwind through the ocean from Navy Point to Kalpitiya.

 Located at the far end of Dutch Bay, Navy Point is one of the top kitesurfing places in the winter.
-This site is also in a sand strip behind a large reef, with off-shore winds that are suited for more experienced kiters.
-It takes about 30 minutes to get to Navy Point from KAlpitiya lagoon.
-There are no fishermen's huts in this area because it is so undeveloped.
-The Navy is presently in charge of the entire area.
+This site is behind a large reef and a sand strip, with offshore winds that are more suited for experienced kiters.
+It takes about 30 minutes to get to Navy Point from Kalpitiya lagoon.
+There are no fishermen's huts in this undeveloped area, and the Navy is presently in charge of the entire area.

-Kandakulya, a small fisherman town 10 kilometers south of Kalpitiya, is home to Donkey Point.
-The Donkey Point is located near to a navy camp and may be reached directly by car along a sandy road (20 minutes from Kalpitiya town).
-While the wind in the Kalpitiya lagoon might get a little gusty in the summer, the wind is quite consistent here at Donkey Point, making it an ideal site for kiteboarding in the ocean.
-On the other side, Donkey Point is hardly a beginner's paradise.
+Kandakulya, a small fishing town 10 kilometers south of Kalpitiya, is home to Donkey Point.
+Donkey Point is located near a navy camp and can be reached directly by car along a sandy road (20 minutes from Kalpitiya town).
+While the wind in the Kalpitiya lagoon might get a little gusty in the summer, the wind is quite consistent at Donkey Point, making it an ideal site for kiteboarding in the ocean.
+However, Donkey Point is hardly a beginner's paradise.

-This is the best kite site in Kalpitiya for ocean kiteboarding if you are a wave raider.
-Because it is located near a cape about 10 km south of Kalpitiya, the Donkey Point may be reached by vehicle, tuk-tuk, or motorcycle from Kalpitiya.
-During both kitesurfing seasons in Sri Lanka, you can find very constant and powerful winds once you've arrived at Donkey Point.
+This is the best kite site in Kalpitiya for ocean kiteboarding if you are a wave rider.
+Donkey Point is located near a cape about 10 km south of Kalpitiya and can be reached by vehicle, tuk-tuk, or motorcycle from Kalpitiya.
+Once you've arrived at Donkey Point, you can find very consistent and powerful winds during both kitesurfing seasons in Sri Lanka.

-Without a doubt, the kappaladi lagoon is one of the best places in Sri Lanka to learn to kitesurf.
-This little lagoon is about 20 kilometers south of Kalpitiya, and beautiful resorts and kite schools surround it!
-Kappaladi has a strong and consistent wind from May to September.
-Furthermore, because you can go everywhere in this location with flat and shallow waters, it's an excellent place to learn to kitesurf.
+Without a doubt, Kappaladi Lagoon is one of the best places in Sri Lanka to learn to kitesurf.
+This small lagoon is about 20 kilometers south of Kalpitiya and is surrounded by beautiful resorts and kite schools.
+Kappaladi has a strong and consistent wind from May to September, and because the location has flat and shallow waters, it's an excellent place to learn to kitesurf.

 Kappalady lagoon is around 20 kilometres south of Kalpitiya near Kappalady town.
 The community of Kappalady is still relatively rural and traditional, with fishing being the major source of income.